timhc22/react-playground/README.md

 # About

 ## TODO

-* This is still in progress
+- This is still in progress
-* Check app code is ok to share
+- Check app code is ok to share
-* Set up online version (research best options)
+- Set up online version (research best options)

+test

 This project is based on the following articles: